nhtnhanbn/nhtnhanbn.github.io/monash/msa25.md

 Amendments to the MSA constitution passed by student referendum in [2018](https://22189712.fs1.hubspotusercontent-eu1.net/hubfs/22189712/Election%20Results/2018%20MSA%20Notice%20of%20Results.pdf), [2020](https://22189712.fs1.hubspotusercontent-eu1.net/hubfs/22189712/Election%20Results/2020%20MSA%20Notice%20of%20Results.pdf) and [2021](https://22189712.fs1.hubspotusercontent-eu1.net/hubfs/22189712/Election%20Results/2021%20MSA%20Notice%20of%20Results.pdf) had not been lodged with the Registrar of Incorporation Associations as required due to the MSA's incorporation, so this MSC had to validate them and in one case call a Special General Meeting to formally adopt the amendment.
 The Clubs & Societies President (and Executive Division representative) Jay blamed Together for the errors, as they occurred during their tenure.

 Moving onto the approaching elections, former Change authorised officer Jay, seconded by the Change authorised officer (and Secretary) Felix, proposed revoking the [Election Regulations](https://drive.google.com/file/d/1oCIeOJdM98T4nKtbW9IC9Mh5jnPTC9e0/view?usp=sharing) and replacing them with freshly drafted [Election and Referendum Regulations](https://22189712.fs1.hubspotusercontent-eu1.net/hubfs/22189712/MSA%20Election%20Regulations%202025-07-02.pdf).
 The initial draft had been reviewed by the election organiser OGL Group and the MSA lawyer with most recommendations incorporated into the final proposal.
 Only the MSA Executive was consulted in drafting the new regulations - other members of the Change ticket, the MSC, other factions and MSA members were not, apparently due to the urgency.
+According to the Executive, they had planned to consult more widely after drafting but the process took longer than expected.

 The MSC was given 7 days notice of the proposal - the old regulations required 7 days notice to amend and the new regulations require 14 days notice, and regulations cannot be amended after the appointment of the Returning Officer for an election.
 This meant that given the Executive's proposed election date, the proposed regulations could not be amended at this meeting or any time later before the election.
 Both the old and new regulations required the MSC to appoint the returning officer and electoral tribunal no later than the Monday "9 weeks" before the annual elections, but an exception was made for this year to extend the deadline to Wednesday - coincidentally the date of the MSC meeting given an election week of week 6 semester 2.

 The old Election Regulations, first adopted in 2000 and amended many times since, had become unwieldy with broken internal cross-references and a structure that they believed was difficult to navigate.
 The new regulations were mostly a restructure and renumbering with content based on the old regulations, but also came linked with several substantive changes.

 These included a few changes to the rules around ticket registration.
-Ticket names will have "Monash" and "MSA" explicitly banned - last year Party in the MSA was forced to rename to Party in the REDACTED and there was an unsuccessfully challenge to Regen - Regeneration at Monash.
+Ticket names will have "Monash" and "MSA" explicitly banned - last year Party in the MSA was forced to rename to Party in the REDACTED and there was an unsuccessful challenge to Regen - Regeneration at Monash.
 They will also need to be no longer than 20 characters including spaces - Regen was 30.

 And the protection of previously registered ticket names was extended from 3 years to 5 years requiring consent of the last authorised officer holding the ticket name, plus if a ticket did not nominate any candidate but was registered at all in the past 5 years there is no way to register the ticket name.
 The Grassroots name, which had been the Greens-linked ticket Regen's first choice in 2024, was last [registered by the Labor Right](/msa) in 2022 meaning that it would have become available for the 2026 elections under the 2024 rules.
-This rule had first been introduced by the Change-controlled MSC before the 2024 elections, blocking registration of the Grassroots name.
+This rule had first been introduced by the Change-controlled MSC before the 2024 elections, preventing registration of the Grassroots name.
 The new rules, if they stay, mean that the Grassroots name cannot be claimed until at least 2028.

 However, the most controversial change was doubling the number of signatures required to register a ticket from 40 to 80 - getting a ticket is vital to securing a spot on the front page of the ballot, without which it is practically impossible to win an office bearer position.
 The justification for this was to balance the elimination of nominator and seconder requirements for each candidate in the ticket, streamlining the nomination process for tickets.

 Education (Academic Affairs) Officer Paul, while commending the cleaning up of the regulations, questioned the higher ticket registration threshold as counter to the goal of lowering it to 40 last year to have more tickets run when there were no related problems with the 2024 elections.
 He pointed out that every other student union they were aware of had a lower threshold, and that increasing the threshold hurts smaller tickets while streamlining candidate paperwork helps larger tickets.
 The Socialist Alternative, the Disabilities & Carers Officer (who defeated Change in the autonomous department with the Access ticket), Education (Academic Affairs) Officers, a Queer Officer and independent observers opposed the doubling of the threshold as anti-democratic and locking out small, non-partisan and autonomous groups.
 The President Sasha argued that the total effect of changes over the past few years was to make it easier overall to register tickets, and suggested that doubling the threshold would prevent feeder tickets.
-Feeder tickets have not been a thing in any MSA election in [recorded history](https://msa.monash.edu/elections) because they are useless when voters fully control their preferences.
+Feeder tickets have not been a thing in any MSA election ~~in [recorded history](https://msa.monash.edu/elections)~~ since 2022 (see update 5/7/2025) because they are useless when voters fully control their preferences.
 A related unmentioned consequence of a low threshold would be the possibility of registering a ticket name only to block others from using it, as happened to Grassroots.

 After calling for votes in favour of replacing the election regulations, there was a wait as Felix and Sasha asked certain MSC members to vote.
 Despite their efforts, they could manage only 11 votes in favour with 6 against and 3 abstentions - short of the 13-vote absolute majority required.